Categories

 Lemurs are endemic to Madagascar, and it’s impossible for these furry creatures not to come to mind when thinking about the country.
 Due to Madagascar’s highly seasonal climate, lemur evolution has produced a level of species diversity rivalling that of any other primate group.

-Lemurs are intelligent creatures, and are also regarded as entertaining (especially the lively ring-tailed lemur!) they often use a wide range of visual signals to accompany their scents and sounds, making them amusing to watch.
-A lemur’s dexterous hands allow for it to swing across the lush Madagascan canopy, and this can be quite the spectacle for tourists to behold.
+Lemurs are intelligent creatures…and a surprisingly good source of entertainment!
+They often use a wide range of visual signals to accompany their scents and sounds, making them amusing to watch.
+A lemur’s dexterous hands allow for it to swing across the lush Malagasy canopy, and this can be quite the spectacle for tourists to behold.

-With around 100 different species of lemurs living on the island, you are likely to encounter them all over on a trip to Madagascar.
-Here are the best spots for guaranteed sightings of these well-loved animals.
+With around 100 different lemur species found living on the island, you are likely to encounter them at some point during your trip to Madagascar, but these spots hold your best chance of a guaranteed sighting.

-Black-and-white ruffed lemurs are common at Ranomafana National Park © Sergey Didenko, Shutterstock
+Black-and-white ruffed lemurs are common at Ranomafana National Park © Remote River Expeditions – Madagascar

 Ranomafana National Park